WICG/nav-speculation/speculation-rules-security-privacy-questionnaire.md

 * any information remaining in the request headers which may identify the user agent
 * the client IP address, if it is not anonymized

-This is necessary in order to issue an HTTP request to fetch the resource(s).
+This is necessary in order to issue an HTTP request to fetch the resource(s); this information is also sent with a scripted `fetch()` or similar.

 To the extent that the user agent uses heuristics to determine whether prefetching, prerendering, or similar actions are worthwhile, whether a prefetch occurs may be observable by the origin server and may reveal some information about the inputs to those heuristics, such as models of predicted user activity (i.e., is the user likely to select this link) and of the expense associated with the speculated activity (e.g., device class, battery level, network connection quality).